USArmyResearchLab/ProcgenOOD/README.md

 # Procgen OOD Benchmark

 ProcgenOOD is an extension of the standard [Procgen benchmark environment](https://github.com/openai/procgen) that evaluates on configurable level generation variables out-of-distribution.
-These predefined variables are called *holdout types* and correspond to random generation of an asset or value within the Procgen games.
-See [[#Holdout Types]] below for specific types and game support for each.
+These predefined variables are called *holdout types* and correspond to the random generation of an asset or value within the Procgen games.
+See [Holdout Types](#Holdout-Types) below for specific types and game support for each.

-Like the original be, ProcgenOOD contains 16 procedurally generated [gym](https://github.com/openai/gym) environments that run fast.
+Like the original, ProcgenOOD contains 16 procedurally generated [gym](https://github.com/openai/gym) environments that run efficiently.

-This README describes our extension and changes to the original repo, along with basic installation and usage information to fit most users' needs.
-For more information on original game descriptions and issues,
+This README describes our extension and changes to the original repository, along with basic installation and usage information to fit most users' needs.
+For more information on the original game descriptions and known issues, please refer to the [Procgen's README](https://github.com/openai/procgen/blob/master/README.md).

-> [!todo]
+> NOTE:
-> The associated training repository containing the (future) paper's experimental results has yet to be open-sourced.
+> The associated training repository containing the (future) paper's experimental results will be open-sourced later.

 <img src="https://raw.githubusercontent.com/openai/procgen/master/screenshots/procgen.gif">